Are you a data nerd? Do you love to distill specific information from larger trends? Sounds like economics might be the right field for you.

 Ball State University has a unique online economics degree available to students.
 This school confers the Master of Business Administration with a Graduate Certificate in Health Economics, Policy and Administration, a wholly online program that offers working professionals the ability to have a specialized degree.
 This university holds regional accreditation by the NCACS THLC and further independent accreditation by the AACSB.

 As mentioned above, BSU is different from any other school on this list in that it confers a Graduate Certificate in Health Economics, Policy and Administration as a bridge into the school’s online MBA program.
 Students must first complete this certificate and then move into the MBA program in order to receive the certificate.
+This degree requires a total of 30 credit hours in order for a student to apply for graduation.
+This includes a capstone project.
+Sample courses include:

 While it is possible to earn the graduate certificate as a stand-alone program, most economic students choose to go on to pursue the online MBA.
 This is because they can use the credits from the certificate as credits towards the graduate degree, making it a convenient way to both get an educational specialty in health care economics and to go on towards receiving a graduate degree.